Written by Michael VanDerLaan

 The topline is narrow and easy to look at, giving the feel of a club that tour players can trust - which they do, both men and women on tour.

-I also love the offset.
+I also love the reduced offset.
 It is minimal for a non-blade iron, giving these clubs a very straight faced, reliable feel.
 It should be noted that lack of offset is not a good feature for any golfer who struggles with a slice, but the same feature allows a good player to hit the shots they need.

 Complete Set Makeup